kaneuffe/RTP-microhack/README.md

 # RTP-microshack
-Github repository for the Azure CycleCloud RTP microhack
+A Github repository for the Azure CycleCloud RTP microhack
-# Content

 # Contents
 [Introduction](#introduction)